 - Coding interview, where you'll solve algorithm and data structure questions similar to those you'd encounter in a software engineer interview.

-- System design interview, where you'll be asked to create a high-level design for a modern technology system like Google Cloud, Gmail, etc.
+- System design interview (for candidates who are Level 5 and above) where you'll be asked to create a high-level design for a modern technology system like Google Cloud, Gmail, etc.

 - Machine learning design interview, where you'll need to suggest an approach for how to solve a problem using a machine learning solution.

 - Behavioral interview, where you can expect questions about your background, accomplishments, and your motivation for applying to Google.

 While you’re onsite, you’ll typically have one or two coding interviews, one system design interview, one or two machine learning interviews, and a behavioral round.
 However, the exact breakdown will depend on the exact team and role that you’re applying for.
 For more information about the Google system design interview, take a look at our complete guide.